The baby name Carson has become a modern staple for a child, handsome and versatile.

 Curtis, though, also comes from curteis – courteous, polite, refined.

 Perhaps that last meaning is a stretch.
-But the baby name Carson has traveled so many miles from its original form that they all seem equally likely.
+But the baby name Carson has traveled many miles from its original form, so it’s possible.

 Instead, the baby name Carson is defined by the many famous bearers.

-First, there’s legendary frontiersman Christopher Houston “Kit” Carson.
+First, there’s legendary wilderness guide Christopher Houston “Kit” Carson.

-Stories about him featured in the media even during his lifetime.
+Stories about him featured in the media during his lifetime.
 Even in a pre-Instagram era, exaggeration ran rampant.
-But Kit truly did help win the West, serving as a guide to the US Army, helping to blaze the Oregon Trail.
+But Kit truly did help win the West, serving as a guide to the US Army, helping to blaze the Oregon Trail in the 19th century.

 The downside?
 Settlers and natives came into conflict.
 Later in his career, Kit served in the Union Army and led campaigns against the Apaches and the Navajo.
 It leads to a mixed legacy.